metamn/inu-v2-b/README.md

 # inu-v2-b

-A photo portfolio theme with React, WPGraphQL and Create React WPTheme.
+A photo portfolio theme with React and WordPress.

 ## Prerequisites